 You’ll be covered for free travel on most Japan Rail services.
 Seat reservations usually cost extra but JR Pass holders can make seat reservations for free at station service desks.
-You cannot use the premium shinkansen services, such as the Nozomi between Tokyo and Kyoto/Osaka, with the pass.
+You can’t use the premium shinkansen services with the pass, such as the Nozomi between Tokyo and Kyoto/Osaka.
 Book yourself on a Hikari instead, just a little bit slower.

 Trains to/from Narita airport

-Jetstar lands at Tokyo Narita rather than the closer airport at Tokyo Haneda.
+Jetstar lands at Narita rather than the closer airport at Haneda.
 If you’re travelling on a rail pass that will cover you for the JR N’EX Narita Express.
 It takes over an hour to reach Tokyo where most trains split and some cars continue to Shibuya and Shinjuku.
 Count on up to 90 minutes from the airport to Shibuya/Shinjuku.
 All seats on the N’EX are reserved, free with a JR pass.
 You can exchange your voucher and get seat reservations organised at the JR office at Narita Airport.